cs544-wisc/f23/p6/README.md

 #### Q8: what does `nodetool status` output?

 You can use the `!
 COMMAND` technique to show the output in a cell.
+Verify that you see that one of the nodes is down before proceeding to the next steps.

 #### Q9: if you make a `StationMax` RPC call, what does the `error` field contain in `StationMaxReply` reply?